Zest-studi-o/P01-Allotment-gardens/README.md

 #### First Time Visitor Goals

-- As a fisrt time visitor I want to know what City Gardens is and how to participate.
+- As a first time visitor I want to know what City Gardens is and how to participate.
-- As a fisrt time visitor I want to find the locations of the allotments.
+- As a first time visitor I want to find the locations of the allotments.
-- As a fisrt time visitor I want to be able to find their contact details.
+- As a first time visitor I want to be able to find their contact details.
-- As a fisrt time visitor I want to navigate the site easily on all my devices.
+- As a first time visitor I want to navigate the site easily on all my devices.
-- As a fisrt time visitor I want to see the results of the produce with videos and photos.
+- As a first time visitor I want to see the results of the produce with videos and photos.

 #### Returning Visitor Goals